 Hart David Carson LLP represents construction workers who have been injured on the job.
 Construction zones are highly dangerous, making construction one of the most injury-prone occupations in the nation.
 Failure to observe safety standards can easily result in injury, so if a general contractor hasn’t been fully compliant with OSHA’s regulations, there is a high probability that they will be liable for any injuries that occur.

 In addition to personal injury suits, workers’ compensation laws dictate that employees who are injured in the line of work must be compensated for lost wages, medical expenses, and disability.
 Even something as simple as a strained back can merit some form of compensation, but for a construction employee to actually receive it is a different story.

-Hart & David provides the legal experience and skill needed to win compensation for your injuries.
+Hart David Carson LLP provides the legal experience and skill needed to win compensation for your injuries.
 We aggressively advocate on your behalf and apply skilled analysis to determine the amounts you deserve.